takuya-motoshima/js-camera/README.md

 // Camera element
 const camera = document.querySelector('#camera');

-// If you use the "autoplay" attribute to automatically open the camera, you can wait for the camera to fully open if necessary. await camera.waitOpen();
+// If you use the "autoplay" attribute to automatically open camera, you can wait for the camera to fully open if necessary. await camera.waitOpen();

 // Camera event listener